 I switched to an Android phone a couple of months ago, mostly out of curiosity and realizing that it had come a far way.
 My curiosity was around the opportunities Android presents for startups that you can’t particularly capitalize on within iOS. iOS has a lot of limitations that Android does not, which made me wonder: what are the opportunities Android makes possible that iOS does not?
 One big opportunity on Android that rang out the most was around self expression and personalization of the phone’s user interface and default applications.

 Many think of personalization as a data play ie- recommend me something based upon my choices.
-Though folks like Aviate are doing something great here, that is not what I’m talking about with this article.
+Though folks like Aviate are doing something great here, that is not what I’m talking about with this article. find here more opportunists in android and IOS.
 Personalization in the context of this article is about self expression and personalizing the UX of the phone to suit your own taste.
 The mobile phone is the most personal device that has ever existed and will for some time — Android gives us the chance to make it even more personal.

 Think of homescreen apps and wallpapers as decisions of self expression, not technology